 Prereq: (CAS PY 212 & CAS MA 226).
 Time varying electric and magnetic fields.
 Maxwell equations.
 Electromagnetic waves.
 Propagation, reflection, and transmission.
 Remote sensing applications.
 Radio frequency coaxial cables, microwave waveguides, and optical fibers.
 Microwave sources and resonators.
 Antennas and radiation.
 Radio links, radar, and wireless communication systems.
 Electromagnetic effects in high-speed digital systems.
-ENG EC 455 and EC 456 may be taken at the same time.
-Includes lab.
+ENG EC 455 and ENG EC 456 may be taken at the same time.
+Includes discussion.
 4 cr.

 Electromagnetic Systems II

 ENG EC 456

 Prereq: (CAS PY 212 & CAS MA 226).
 Electric field, energy, and force.
 Lorenz force.
 Dielectric materials.
 Steady electric currents.
 Magnetic field, energy, and force.
 Magnetic materials.
 Applications of electrostatics, magnetostatics, and electrodynamics.
 Electromagnetic waves in dielectric and conducting materials.
 Solution techniques for electromagnetic fields and waves.
-ENG EC 455 and EC 456 may be taken at the same time.
+ENG EC 455 and ENG EC 456 may be taken at the same time.
 4 cr.

 ENG EC 512